 This module allows users to download an automatically generated time series from customizable dates as a

 This article should explain every step to execute the module.
 However, if you encounter a problem, please report it.

-First the user needs to select a file, which will be the main input of the module; each page of the final
+First, select a file to be the main input of the module.
+Each page of the final

 Table file (